Vega Equity is now Xumane

 Exercise Period in Case of Termination/Death/Disability: In the event of your termination, death, or disability, the treatment of your options will be in accordance with our company's ESOP and policies in effect at that time.
 Please refer to those documents for specific details.

-By accepting this grant, you acknowledge that you have read, understood, and agreed to the terms and conditions outlined in this letter and the ESOP.
+By accepting this grant letter, you acknowledge that you have read, understood, and agreed to the terms and conditions outlined in this letter and the ESOP.
 Please sign and return one copy of this letter to XYZ Corp. (the "Company") to signify your acceptance.

 Special note: For those employees who have received ESOPs in your job offer